 Cynthia Pepper was born in Salt Lake City, Utah.
 As a child, she toured with Virginia Tanner’s internationally recognized Children’s Dance Theatre performing throughout the United States, including The 1970 White House Conference on Children for President Richard Nixon and The Kennedy Center.
 She performed professionally with choreographer Willem Christensen and The Utah Opera Company, Donald Byrd and The Group, Loretta Livingston and Bella Lewitzky at the 1984 Olympic Arts Festival.
 Cynthia worked as a magician’s assistant with Robert C. Pritikin of The Mansion Hotel in San Francisco and Dan Summers at The Magic Castle in Los Angeles.

-Her non-profit CPCollaborations has received grants from The Marin Community Foundation, The Marin Arts Council, The Zellerbach Family Fund, Dance Bay Area, The National Endowment for the Arts, Dance Films Association, CITIBANK, Union Bank of California and most recently American Express.
+Her non-profit CPCollaborations has received grants from The Marin Community Foundation, The Marin Arts Council, The Zellerbach Family Fund, Dance Bay Area, The Hellman Family Fund, The National Endowment for the Arts, Dance Films Association, CITIBANK, Union Bank of California and most recently American Express.

-Cynthia has directed fashion and hair shows for The Academy of Art, ZOZA clothing, Trevor Sorbie and Redken International.
-Cynthia directed educational videos for Japan Television and choreographed national commercials for Mars Candy, Wachovia Bank, Glaxo Smith Kline, Omnicell and Hilton Hotels.
+Cynthia has directed fashion and hair shows for The Academy of Art, ZOZA Clothing, Trevor Sorbie and Redken International.
+Cynthia also directed educational videos for Japan Television and choreographed national commercials for Mars Candy, Wachovia Bank, Glaxo Smith Kline, Omnicell and Hilton Hotels.

-For almost 30 years, Cynthia has directed dance outreach programs and performing arts festivals throughout Marin County.
-To create interesting venues for her dance films, CPCC created “FOOTAGE Dance Film Festival” in 1997 as the first touring dance film festival in the West Coast showcasing dance films and media from around the world.
-Cynthia has been a guest artist teaching at San Francisco State University, Cyprus College, Mills College, California Institute of the Arts (CalArts), Marin Ballet, Marin Dance Theatre and UC Berkeley Dance Department.
+For over 30 years, Cynthia has directed dance outreach programs and performing arts festivals throughout Marin County.
+To create interesting venues for her dance films, CPCC created “FOOTAGE Dance Film Festival” as the first touring dance film festival in the West Coast showcasing dance films and media from around the world.
+Cynthia has been a guest artist teaching at San Francisco State University, Cyprus College, Mills College, California Institute of the Arts (CalArts), Marin Ballet, Vector Theatre, Youth In Arts, Stanford Education Department, Marin Dance Theatre and UC Berkeley Dance Department.

 Cynthia is a founding partner in Xanadu Entertainment, Inc. a dance film production company currently creating content for feature films, commercials, industrials, television, print media, the internet and any innovative collaborations that come their way.
 Xanadu assisted in casting “The D Word: Understanding Dyslexia”, directed by James Redford.
 The film premiered at the Sundance Film Festival and was purchased by HBO.

-Cynthia teaches filmmaking classes for children and adults at Book Passage in Corte Madera, San Francisco Acting Company, and the California Film Institute.
+Cynthia teaches filmmaking classes for children and adults at Book Passage in Corte Madera, San Francisco Acting Company, The African American Arts and Culture Complex and the California Film Institute.
 Alongside her artistic partner, Melinda Darlington-Bach, Cynthia continues to cause trouble in the film, media, television, theater, and dance worlds.
-It all started with 9 shorts for Sesame Street Seasons 36 and 37.

 Cynthia served as the interim Dance In The Schools and Community Supervisor (DISC) for San Francisco Ballet in 2014–2015 and continues on currently as a dance teaching artist.
 The program serves over 39 elementary schools in the San Francisco Unified School District providing free dance and music education to over 3000 public school children.